Bayesian Quantum Amplitude Estimation: Abstract

 \section{Abstract}

-Quantum amplitude estimation is a fundamental routine that offers a quadratic speed-up over classical approaches.
-The original QAE protocol is based on phase estimation.
-The associated circuit depth and width, and the assumptions of fault tolerance, are unfavorable for near-term quantum technology.
-Subsequent approaches attempt to replace the original protocol with hybrid iterative quantum-classical strategies.
-In this work, we introduce BAE, a noise-aware Bayesian algorithm for QAE that combines quantum circuits with a statistical inference backbone.
-BAE can dynamically characterize device noise and adapt to it in real-time.
-Problem-specific insights and approximations are used to keep the problem tractable.
-We further propose an annealed variant of BAE, drawing on methods from statistical inference, to enhance statistical robustness.
-Our proposal is parallelizable in both quantum and classical components, offers tools for fast noise model assessment, and can leverage preexisting information.
-Additionally, it accommodates experimental limitations and preferred cost trade-offs.
-We show that BAE achieves Heisenberg-limited estimation and benchmark it against other approaches, demonstrating its competitive performance in both noisy and noiseless scenarios.
+We present BAE, a problem-tailored and noise-aware Bayesian algorithm for quantum amplitude estimation.
+In a fault tolerant scenario, BAE is capable of saturating the Heisenberg limit; if device noise is present, BAE can dynamically characterize it and self-adapt.
+We further propose aBAE, an annealed variant of BAE drawing on methods from statistical inference, to enhance robustness.
+Our proposals are parallelizable in both quantum and classical components, offer tools for fast noise model assessment, and can leverage preexisting information.
+Additionally, they accommodate experimental limitations and preferred cost trade-offs.
+We propose a robust benchmark for amplitude estimation algorithms and use it to test BAE against other approaches, demonstrating its competitive performance in both noisy and noiseless scenarios.
+In both cases, it achieves lower error than any other algorithm as a function of the cost.
+In the presence of decoherence, it is capable of learning when other algorithms fail.